ghentlivinglab/irceline-xively/README.md

 irceline-xively
 ===============

-This repository contains all info to access IRCELINE's (www.irceline.be) sensor data for Ghent through Xively.
+This repository contains all info to access IRCEL-CELINE's (www.irceline.be) sensor data for Ghent through Xively.

 IRCEL - CELINE
 ==============

-IRCEL - CELINE is the Belgian federal agency which gathers and informs about amlbient air quality in the Belgian regions.
-Find out more on www.irceline.be
+IRCEL - CELINE is the Belgian Interregional Environment Agency (http://www.irceline.be/) which informs you about ambient air quality in the Belgian Regions.
+The air quality monitoring stations in Flanders (and the Ghent region) are operated/managed by the Flemish Environment Agency (http://www.vmm.be/) www.irceline.be

 Xively
 ======